 Here are some of the essential pages to include:

 This page tells readers more about you.
 You don’t have to go into too much detail at just the beginning.
-Simply give them the basics, like who you are, why you started a travel blog, what your goals are for your blog, and so on.
+Simply give them the basics, like who you are, why you started a travel blog, what your goals are for your blog, your travel blogging journey, and so on.

 On this page, share information that will make it easier for your audience to get in touch with you, such as your email address, phone number, Skype, social media handles, etc. Add a contact form so readers can get in touch with you without leaving your website.